danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The line style and colour of the exact solution line can be changed via
-the “exact solution plot options” option in :ref:`sec:opts`.
+the “exact solution plot options” option in :ref:`sec:menu-o`.
 This option
 can also be used to turn on/off calculation of various error norms
 together with an inset plot of the residual error on the particles.
 See
 :ref:`sec:exact` for details of the error norms